Career Exploration and Planning (A&S 1101)

 Session 8: Negotiation and Follow-up

-Article: How to Handle a Job Offer
+Article: Responding to a Job Offer

 Internship/Co-op for Credit (A&S)